BorisKozo/extensibility.js/README.md

  console.log(newNode === EJS.registry.$getNode('foo/boo', false)) // true
  ```

+#### EJS.registry.$clear()
+Forcefully removes all the nodes and their content from the registry.
+You should never call this function unless you
+are absolutley sure you know what you are doing.

 #### EJS.registry.verifyAxis(axis) -> boolean
 Determines if the given axis is a valid axis name for the registry (i.e. can be used as a node name).
 The axis should be
 a non empty string which does not contain the delimiter.